slnwlf/getfixed/README.md

 * Paperclip gem for image upload
 * Amazon AWS S3 for image storage
 * Postgres database
-* Heroku for app hosting
+* Heroku app hosting

-## Wishlist
+# Wishlist

-* Forgot password helper
+* 'Forgot password' helper
 * Better responsive behavior
 * Bike attribute:  location
-* Sort bikes by popularity of vote
+* Sort bikes by popularity of vote or by order of date posted
-* Search for bikes
+* Search for bikes - keyword search
-* Report post - innapproriate
+* Report post - if innapproriate or offensive
-* Contact me - for inquiries or bug reporting
+* Contact the developer - for inquiries and bug reporting
 * Page views for bike details page
 * Client-side validations
 * Zoom photo on bike details page
+* Push to public site: www.fixedgearnation.com
+* Better design
+* Each bike div in index page is clickable
+* Admin dashboard for deleting / editing bikes
+* Social login - oAuth

+# Heroku app

+Can be found at  <http://fixedgearnation.herokuapp.com>